-Independence Associates works with consumers both individually and in groups to provide the four core services of independent living: Information and Referral, Advocacy, Independent Living Skills Training and Peer Counseling.
+Independence Associates works with consumers both individually and in groups to provide the five core services of independent living: Information and Referral, Advocacy, Independent Living Skills Training, Peer Counseling and Transition.

 Information and Referral

 Information and referral (I&R) services are provided to people with disabilities, family members, services providers, and the community in response to specific requests.
 Information about benefits, services, and options provided by local, state and national organizations is provided in a format accessible to the individual making the request.
 Information is available on a variety of disability related subjects such as the ADA, advocacy, daily living skills, housing, recreation, etc. IA staff has expertise and experience with Social Security Benefits, Vocational and Community Services from the Massachusetts Rehabilitation Commission, Mass.
 Health, Housing Authorities, Elder Services, and others.
 Our Resource Coordinators work with consumers to design and implement their own personal plan for independence.

 AdvocacyTwo different types of advocacy are provided: Self Advocacy and Community/Systems Advocacy.

 - Self Advocacy involves teaching a person how to obtain goals identified in their personal independent living plan for themselves.
 Issues could include overcoming the barriers to finding affordable, available, accessible housing, transportation, accessing healthcare or education.
 At IA, we encourage consumers to be assertive, articulate and effective when faced with obstacles to independent living.
 When needed, IA staff support an individual's rights in their community by assisting in the filing of complaints and guidance towards necessary steps to remove illegal barriers or other obstacles faced while obtaining services.